OpenRTMFP/ArcusNode/README.md

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
 (For usage help type "node service.js -h")
-ArcusNode RTMFP Service running at port 1935
+ArcusNode RTMFP Service running at 0.0.0.0:1935
 </pre>
 1935 is the default port for RTMFP communication.

 #### Cygwin
-If you run intro problems building node on Cygwin, checkout _https://github.com/joyent/node/wiki/Building-node.js-on-Cygwin-(Windows)_.
+If you run into problems building node on Cygwin, checkout _https://github.com/joyent/node/wiki/Building-node.js-on-Cygwin-(Windows)_.
 If you consider using rebase, use both _./rebaseall_ and _./perlrebase_.

 ## Usage